milasudril/syzmo/README.md

  * A web server with CGI support that works on the server system

 ### Details
-The client should compile and run on a GNU/Linux system with gcc 4.8.
+The studio client should compile and run on a GNU/Linux system with gcc 4.8.

-The server-side code needs the following dlls:
+The server code needs the following dlls:
  * `winmm.dll`
  * `shell32.dll` version 4.71 or later